-TheMovingBrain offers solutions to people of all ages who want less pain, more agility, balance, and resilience.
+‘The Moving Brain’ offers solutions to people of all ages who want more agility, less pain, better balance or posture, and greater resilience.

 We will help you to become an expert in yourself, cultivating a deep awareness of your postural and movement habits, so you can move and live with greater intention and vitality.

-We help both the world class performer find greater artistic freedom, and enable anyone to find greater freedom from pain and stress, and re-discover their flexibility and energy.
+We help both the world class performer find greater artistic freedom, and enable everyone to find greater freedom from pain and stress, and re-discover their flexibility and energy.

 The Feldenkrais Method: what is it?